How much does food cost in Canada? A record of the frugal life struggles of an engineer living in Canada

 Dinner

-Consommé soup + brownie made on the first day
+Consommé soup + brownies made on the first day

-I had some business to go to J-town today, so I went there feeling excited.
-Having J-town so close to the office is so convenient!
+I had to go to J-town today, so I was excited.
+It's so convenient to have J-town so close to my office!

-You can get perilla ($3.40 for 6 pieces) year-round at a fish shop in J-town.
-When I was in Japan, I overharvested the perilla that grew in my garden every year, but now that I'm in Canada, it's a luxury item.
-Cry I bought it because I needed it.
+Shiso (6 pieces for $3.40) is available year-round at the fish shop in J-town.
+When I was in Japan, I would over-harvest the shiso that grew in my garden every year, but now that I'm in Canada, it's a luxury item.
+I needed it, so I bought it

 And I'm in luck!
-I stopped at a shop after the fish shop, and the natto that usually costs about $4 was on special today for $1.98! !
-I couldn't help but buy 2 packs.
-Thank you God♡
+At the store I went to after the fishmonger, natto, which usually costs about $4, was on special today for just $1.98!!
+I couldn't help but buy two packs.
+Thank God ♡

-I also bought 2 packs of natto and Ajinomoto for $9.47.
+I also bought two packs of natto and Ajinomoto, for $9.47

 Lunch

-Cup ramen + bubble tea + brownie I bought on the second day
+Cup ramen + bubble tea + brownie bought on the second day

 Dinner

-Natto rice (raw egg + pickled plums + seaweed)
+Natto rice (raw egg + pickled plum + seaweed)

 *Canadian eggs are not sold with the intention of being eaten raw.
-Therefore, eggs are processed differently than Japanese eggs, and their expiration date is about a month and a half.
-I have the stomach I have today because I have overcome many harsh trials in the past.
-If you want to eat it raw, you can, but I don't recommend it.
+Therefore, they are processed differently than Japanese eggs, and their expiration date is about one and a half months.
+I have overcome many hardships in the past to get to where I am today.
+If you want to eat them raw, you can, but I don't recommend it

 Lunch